[Q,R]=0 and Kostant partition functions: Fixed point formula and a formal character

+\begin{remark} The finite set $\a\cap \Lambda$ may be small, even empty, hence we cannot necessarily determine $\loc_\mu[\CL,\a]$ by restricting the quasi-polynomial function $\F\loc_\mu[\CL,\a]$ to this set. \end{remark}

 \begin{example} We return to Example \ref{flag}, with $\mu$ associated to the line bundle $\CL$.
+The diagram depicts the dual of the Lie algebra of the maximal torus of the adjoint group of $U(3)$.
 The straight lines cut the plane into alcoves.
-The support of the multiplicity function $\F\chi_{\CL}$ is the highlighted hexagon. \end{example}
+The support of the multiplicity function $\F\chi_{\CL}$ is the highlighted hexagon, and the function is invariant under the symmetries of this hexagon. \end{example}

+For this example, the quasi-polynomials are polynomials, and can be guessed by ``interpolation'' from the picture of $\F\chi_{\CL}$ given in Example \ref{flag}.
+We have